seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             "CC MIB Configuration Control Board
              Email: CCMIB.CCB@us.af.mil"
         DESCRIPTION
-            "This MIB defines the CC MIB Device Information objects.
+            "This MIB module defines the CC MIB Device Information objects.

             Copyright (c) 2019 IETF Trust and the persons identified as authors of the code.
 All rights reserved.